rohammosalli/Kafka-Zookeeper-TLS-on-Kubernetes/README.md

 1 - it's good for us if we use vault for certificates and secrets to manage

-2 - to have an end to end encryption between services we can use Service mesh like Istio
+2 - to have an end to end encryption between services in kubernetes we can use Service mesh like Istio